maeddes/hse-24-summer/README.md

 ### Review questions

-* Identify good and bad API examples and explain why
+* Identify good and bad API examples and explain why - also categorize within the Richardson's Maturity Model
 * Describe the concepts of Verbs and Nouns
 * When is an invocation idempotent and safe?
 What does it mean?
 Provide examples
 * Describe in your own words the mapping of REST calls to database (SQL) and CRUD calls
+* Be aware of Richardson's maturity model and explain it

 ### Objectives and exercises
 _The student understands the concepts of an API and synchronous communication in distributed systems and can explain it in own words._